mcmlxxxiii/chooh/README.md

 variables:

 - `deployment` with the name of the current deployment;
-- `ddoc_dir` with the absolute path to the directory where ddoc is being assembled (yes, it is different from where it is being edited);
+- `ddoc_assembly_dir` with the absolute path to the directory where ddoc is being assembled (yes, it is different from where it is being edited);
+- `ddoc_support_dir` with the absolute path to the directory that does not get cleaned on every deployment as the ddoc assembly one does;
 - `config` with the deployment config object taken from the `chooh.yaml` of your project;
-- `changes` object describing the actual changes made to the ddoc (`None` if the deployment is not continious as with `--auto` option).
+- `changes` object describing the actual changes made to the ddoc (always `None` if the deployment is not continious as with `--auto` flag);
+- `is_deployment_continuous` boolean telling if the deployment is run with the `--auto` flag;
+- `context` object referencing all the above variables.

 **(4)** Once application is ready to be deployed, run `chooh deploy development`.
 You may also want to add `--auto` flag to make **chooh** watch your changes